John P. Cunha, DO, FACOEP

 Canker sores facts

-- Canker sores are small ulcer craters in the lining of the
+- Canker sores are small, painful ulcers on the inside of the mouth, lips, or throat.

 What are canker sores?